sklintyg/webcert/devops/openshift/INSTALL.md

 - `webcert.aggregated.notification.queue` -- sends and receives aggregation/batches of notifications
 - `internal.notification.queue` -- receives Notifications from IT

+_Note: Message Queues are persistent and it's of great importance to know if any message object/format has been changed prior to an upgrade.
+Breaking changes shall be avoided as far as possible._

 ### 2.5 Database

 A database for the application must have been created.
 It's recommended to use character set `utf8mb4` and case-sensitive collation.

+_Note: It's of great importance to know if an update includes database schema changes.
+Breaking changes shall be avoided as far as possible._

 ### 2.6 Access to Software Artifacts